1977 Auburn Tigers football team

 The 1977 Auburn Tigers football team achieved an overall record of 5–6 under second-year head coach Doug Barfield and 4–2 in the SEC.
-However, due to sanctions imposed against Mississippi state, the loss that year was vacated and Auburn's record officially improved to 6–5 (5–1).
+However, due to sanctions imposed against the Mississippi state, the loss that year was forfeited and Auburn's record officially improved to 6–5 (5–1).

 Four players were named to the All-SEC first team for 1977: Lynn Johnson (OG), James McKinney (DB), Jorge Portela (SP), and Freddie Smith (LB).